MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 organization.
 Position a perimeter network in the network topology at a point where all traffic from outside the corporate network must pass through the perimeter maintained by the external firewall.
-You can fine-tune access control for the firewall to meet your organization’s needs and you can configure firewalls to report all attempts at unauthorized access.
+You can fine-tune access control for the firewall to meet your organization's needs and you can configure firewalls to report all attempts at unauthorized access.

 To minimize the number of ports that you need to open on the inner firewall,